 >4 million users

 - Ethnic groups and geographic regions you originate from

 - Find new relatives you never knew existed through your shared DNA

 This company is best for those who are serious about genealogy and want a DNA analysis specific to one side of their family.
 With FTDNA, you can purchase the Y-DNA or mtDNA tests, allowing you to get test results specific to your maternal and paternal lineage.
-While these specific tests come with an additional cost, FTDNA is the only company to offer comprehensive DNA tests on these parts of your DNA.
+While these specific tests come with an additional cost, FTDNA is the only DNA analysis company to offer comprehensive DNA tests on these parts of your DNA.
 Essentially, this allows you to determine your father or mother’s genetic makeup, specifically.
 For instance, if you need info on your paternal great-grandparents, this is an excellent choice.
 They offer DNA matches and use a cheek swab.
-FTDNA also allows new users to upload data from 23andMe or Ancestry for free and showing if you have any living relatives in their database.
+FTDNA also allows new users to upload data from 23andMe or Ancestry for free and show if you have any living relatives in their database.

 $79 - $199

 Up to 30% OFF for holiday campaigns, Free for DNA upload

 - Connection with ancient groups - Discover new DNA relatives

 - Paternal & Maternal Ancestry reports